Summers–Longley Building

-Summers–Longley Building, also known as the Grace Building, is a historic double house located at South Bend, St. Joseph County, Indiana.
+Summers–Longley Building, also known as the Grace Building, is a historic double house located at South Bend, Indiana.
 It was built in 1910, and is a two-story, Classical Revival red brick building with limestone trim.
 It features a recessed central entrance.
 The building was originally built as a double house, but has been converted to commercial uses.

 It was listed on the National Register of Historic Places in 1985.